cloving-ai/cloving-cli/README.md

+Here's the updated README.md with the latest changes and improvements:

 # Cloving

 Cloving is an innovative tool designed to seamlessly integrate AI into various aspects of the developer workflow.
 It aims to enhance productivity and code quality by leveraging AI for tasks such as generating commit messages, conducting code reviews, and creating unit tests.